 The climate is changing and it's something that we can all see, but we need to treat energy fairly and let the markets work so we don't boost up one type of energy over another. - Ben Cline

 District 7: Abigail Spanberger represents district 7 as a supporter of efforts to address climate change.
 Dave Brat represent previously represented district 7 in Virginia.
 He dismissed climate change as an issue.

 As a former CIA officer, I recognize that combating climate change is a national security imperative—and the first step in this fight is to keep our word—to cooperate with our key allies and partners in this battle. - Abigail Spanberger

 District 8: Don Beyer represents district 8 in Virginia.
 He is a supporter of efforts to address climate change.

-I was reading one report here that indicates that by 2020 we will reach a new peak on Sun spot activity, and this report actually suggests that the Earth's temperature may be raised by .5 degrees Centigrade as a result of the Sun spot activity. - misinformation from Morgan Griffith
+I was reading one report here that indicates that by 2020 we will reach a new peak on Sun spot activity, and this report actually suggests that the Earth's temperature may be raised by .5 degrees Centigrade as a result of the Sun spot activity. -- misinformation from Morgan Griffith

 District 11: Gerry Connolly represents district 11 in Virginia.
-He advocates for U.S. leadership on climate change and was against Trump's poor decision to exit the Paris climate agreement.
+He advocates for U.S. leadership on climate change and was against Trump's decision to exit the Paris climate agreement.